Rioja and Ribera del Duero

 Despite a cool, wet start to the year, a long dry summer in Ribera del Duero heralded full fruit ripeness at harvest, with below average temperatures promising fine flavour development.
 Frequent bouts of wet weather in Rioja, together with the cold spring, resulted in some uneven ripening and a delayed harvest that slipped into November in some parts, yet yields here were slightly up on 2012 and producers are optimistic.

 A weird year of weather in Spain.
 It was the fifth consecutive small vintage, thanks in large part to very dry conditions.
-The resultant small berries harvested in Rioja are likely to make wines of great concentration and high tannin.
+The resultant small berries harvested in Rioja are likely to make wines of great concentration and high tannin, but of limited ageability.
 The Ribera del Duero crop was also shrunk by drought but producers there are a little more optimistic about eventual quality.

 Hot and heat-stressed for the vines in Rioja with lower acidity than average but powerful, concentrated wines of good quality.
 Similarly hot in Ribera del Duero, giving very powerful intensity and smooth, soft tannins.